-Given that the study involved the application of SLA pillars as a theoretical framework, the data analysis method adopted deductive content analysis.
-The content analysis is a technique of systematic coding and categorizing information that was employed to explore the large volumes of textual information without obtrusion in order to identify trends and patterns of words used, their frequency, relationship, and structures and discourses of communication (Gbrich, 2007) regarding the SLA pillars.
-The authors also transcribed and translated the interview and read the transcripts multiple times to gain a sense of the entirety in the preparation stage.
-The organizing stage of the content analysis involved coding interview data by two authors, and they discussed and agreed on the coding later, which additionally enhanced the inter-reader congruence and reliability (LeVasseur, 2003).
-The researchers analyzed narrative materials of life stories by disaggregating the text into fairly small units of content and through descriptive treatment of them.
-Therefore, qualitative analysis of data and, simultaneously, quantification of data could be done.
-The results in reporting the content analysis employed a descriptive approach in the coding of the data, as well as its interpretation of the quantitative counts of the codes concerning the SLA pillars.
-Here, the emerged codes were compared, the potential subcategories were created and then grouped into the five pillars of SLA (human, social, natural, financial and physical) and outcomes (enhanced income, improved wellbeing, value-added food security, reduced vulnerability and higher sustainable usage of natural resources).
+Given that this study involved the application of SLA pillars as a theoretical framework, the data analysis method adopted deductive content analysis.
+Content analysis is a technique of systematic coding and categorizing information that was employed to explore the large volumes of textual information without obtrusion to identify trends and patterns of words used, their frequency, relationship, and structures and discourses of communication (Gbrich, 2007) regarding the SLA pillars.
+The authors also transcribed and translated the interview and read the transcripts multiple times to gain a sense of their entirety in the preparation stage.
+The organizing stage of the content analysis involved coding interview data by two authors, who discussed and agreed on the coding later, which additionally enhanced inter-reader congruence and reliability (LeVasseur, 2003).
+The researchers analyzed the narrative materials of life stories by disaggregating the text into fairly small units of content and through descriptive treatment.
+Therefore, qualitative analysis and simultaneous quantification of data could be performed.
+The results of the content analysis employed a descriptive approach in the coding of the data as well as its interpretation of the quantitative counts of the codes concerning the SLA pillars.
+Here, the codes that emerged were compared, and potential subcategories were created and then grouped into the five pillars of SLA (human, social, natural, financial, and physical) and outcomes (enhanced income, improved wellbeing, value-added food security, reduced vulnerability, and higher sustainable usage of natural resources).

 Table 1: Demographic characteristics of respondents